AlibabaCloudDocs/ecs/intl.en-US/Deployment & Maintenance/Event notifications/Event notification list/Instance event notification.md

 |------------|-----------|-------|
 |resourceId|The ID of the instance.|i-bp1ecr\*\*\*\*\*\*\*\*5go2go|
 |resourceType|The type of the resource.
 Set the value to ALIYUN::ECS::Instance.|ALIYUN::ECS::Instance|
 |state|The status of the instance.
-Valid values: -   Pending: The instance is being prepared.
--   Created: The instance is created.
+Valid values: -   Created: The instance is created.
 This event notification is sent only once when the instance is created.
 -   Starting: The instance is being started.
 -   Running: The instance is running.
 -   Stopping: The instance is being stopped or restarted.